voyage-ai/auto_retrieval_eval/README.md

 python generate_pairs.py --task_type merge_pairs
 ```

-## Labeling query-document pairs using GPT4
+## Label query-document pairs using GPT4

 For each query-document pair, use GPT-4 to determine if they are a good match.
 The document and query are assessed as a pair based on criteria that are divided into four levels: reject (label 1), borderline reject (label 2), borderline accept (label 3), and accept (label 4).